bdistin/OhGodMusicBot/README.md

 Next you'll need to download the bot and configure it.
 Download the master branch and put the unzipped files in a new folder on your computer.
-Next rename .json.example to .json and enter the correct information.
+Next rename .json.example to .json and enter the correct information. *Note: You will have to remove any and all comments from the .json.example file, as they are not supported in json.
+They are there to guide you as you decide how you want to configure your bot*

 For obtaining a Discord Bot token, please see [this page.](https://discordapp.com/developers/docs/intro)